 “These Columbia kids,” Slavitt averred, “are not crazy.
 If anything, their report is cautious, modest, and generally understated.”
 Although it was hard to believe “that an industry from which the Jews are not significantly excluded” (!) would “base a surefire summer hit on the old blood libel,” nevertheless, Batman Returns is “an old-fashioned 1930s Jew-baiting movie.”

 Since there were no 1930s “Jew-baiting” movies in America or virtually anywhere else, he was undoubtedly referring to Germany.

 “The trouble with the Penguin,” Slavitt sermonized, “is that his bestiality runs riot and that he outwardly proclaims it: ‘I am not a human being!
 I am an animal!’
 Which is the fundamental basis of all bigotry—that they are not like us and in fact are not even human.”
 “The Penguin,” he concluded, “is at least as Jewish as Roiphe and Cooper claim.”
+In summation:

 The message from Batman Returns is that all our ills arise from the work of some small but evil bunch of rich and powerful people who are different from us—not quite human, beasts, vermin—and are therefore after blood, wanting to kill our children and our God.

 Note that this outlook is, without qualification, exactly the way Jews demonize whites!

 The movie left Slavitt feeling “dismayed” and “numb.”
 He hinted darkly that a pogrom (or worse) might be in the offing.

 A not exactly earth-shattering observation by Slavitt was that the film had an Expressionist look.
 (This is true of virtually all of Burton’s films.)
 Expressionism was common in the German cinema of the Weimar era.
 The implication seemed to be that this, too, was somehow anti-Semitic.